 For the update, the available data was enquired and it turned out that train-km information was in general available.
-Even though this unit is not the ideal one, it was decided to keep it to be able at least to draw some analysis.
+Even though this unit is not the ideal one, it was decided to keep it to be able at least to draw some analysis (better than nothing).